harness/developer-hub/release-notes/delegate.md

 #### New features and enhancements.

-- Implemented functionality to support groupByResource for the Datadog Health Source in Continuous Verification, specifically for a single customer (Hopper), as it is urgently needed.
+- Implemented functionality to support groupByResource for the Datadog Health Source in Continuous Verification(CDS-100367).

 ### Version 24.10.84205-ubi9-beta <!-- November 18, 2024 -->